jamesaffeld/f5-agility-labs-xc/docs/class4/module1/lab1.rst

 ..
 NOTE:: You should have received an email from F5 Distributed Cloud User Management <no-reply@volterratmails.io> with the content as follows:

 .. image:: ../images/updatepasswd.png

-If you have not already, please click on Update Password, and change your credentials.
+If you have not already, please click on **Update Password**, and change your credentials.
 Ensure you adhere to the password strength restrictions and make a mental note of these credentials as you will need them several times throughout the labs today.

 Once you've set your new password you will be presented with the following screen:

 .. image:: ../images/tenantlogin.png

 In the domain field, enter: **f5-xc-lab-mcn**, click **Next** and sign in with your email address and password you've just set, and proceed to accepting the Terms and Conditions.

 .. warning:: If you have not received the email to change your credentials or ran into problems changing your credentials, please stop and get help from one of the Lab Assistants.